-I hear from many people who are suicidal and these people give many reasons for suicide; but these reasons for suicide are typically lies from their brains.
-For example, one might be the idea that everyone is a selfish liar, or, put more simply, everyone is “bad” and the person cannot live in a world where everyone is bad.
+I hear from many people who are suicidal and these people give many reasons for suicide; but these reasons for suicide are typically lies from their brains called cognitive distortions.
+For example, one lie might be the idea that everyone is a selfish liar, or, put more simply, everyone is “bad” and the suicidal person cannot live in a world where everyone is bad.
 I think it’s really important to address this because, certainly, if you really did think everyone was selfish or everyone was a liar then being suicidal would be much more natural.
 But the fact Is, this (and other) reasons for suicide are false.

 Part of thinking that everyone is bad is looking around and seeing so much suffering in the world.
 Clearly, if there are so many wars, murders, rapes and other atrocities then this “proves” that people are bad and some people are overwhelmed by this notion.